 - Do not perform services until you have received WRITTEN authorization via Vendor View. - If you do not receive Vendor View authorization within 2 business days, immediately call the Supports Coordinator or send a Vendor View message.
 Your invoice may be rejected. - Monthly billing is due by the 5th of each month. - Vendors cannot bill participant over and above what TSA reimburses vendors. - Billing should only be submitted once per month.
-Please do not send multiple batches per billing cycle.
-If you receive late timesheets after your billing has been submitted, please submit the following month. - Payments are released the Friday following the fourth Thursday of the month unless otherwise noted.
-Vendors will be contacted via Vendor View with any changes or variation to this schedule. - Please cash checks in a timely manner. - Paper bills and Summary Sheet are required when submitting additional units for dates that have already been posted in Vendor Billing.
-The forms and instructions are available on the TSA website: https://thesenioralliance.org/tsa-providers/
+Please do not send multiple batches per billing cycle for the same month of service.
+If you receive late timesheets after your billing has been submitted, please submit the following month. - Payments are released on or before the Friday following the fourth Thursday of the month unless otherwise noted.
+Vendors will be contacted via Vendor View with any changes or variation to this schedule. - Due to vendor ability to include additional billing lines in Compass billing for days already billed "paper bills" are no longer necessary. - Contact the billing department staff for any overbilling issues that require adjustments to previously billed units.